XPerience-AOSP-Lollipop/xda_thread_template/template.md

 [CENTER][IMG]https://i.imgur.com/YMYeo6c.png[/IMG]
-XPerience 11.X.X for the device
+XPerience 12.0 for the MOTO G 2015
 Made by Klozz Jesus AKA TeamMEX

-XPerience is a free, community built distribution of Android 7.1.2 (Nougat) which greatly extends the capabilities of your phone.
+XPerience is a free, community built distribution of Android 8.0 (Oreo) which greatly extends the capabilities of your phone.
 This project are based on AOSP CAF

 [CODE]#include <std_disclaimer.h>